Rust-Simply/iriss-scripts/src/scripts/iriss-06.md

 Now the test fails again, lets fix it.

-We'll update our first iterator to filter out anything thats not alphanumeric.
+We'll update our first iterator to filter out anything that's not alphanumeric.

 That'll deal with whitespace and any other punctuation too.

 We only need to update the forward iterator because the effect of the filter is cloned.

-Our tests pass again.

-Lets go back to the review
+Our tests pass again, so lets go back to the review

 [Exit left]